victorporof/firefox-restartless-template/README.md

 __Step 4__.
 Restart Firefox.
 A dialog asking you whether "you would like to modify Firefox with the add-on" might show up; please allow the installation and continue.

+Open Firefox Developer Tools using Ctrl/Cmd+Shift+I and you'll see your new addon in the Toolbox.

 That's it :) Now, after you change something in the add-on, simply re-enable it for it to update automatically.
 You can do this from the [about:addons](about:addons) page in Firefox.

 ## Releasing